ThatWeirdLady/PretentiousGentleman/README.md

 ## Features

 - Parallax background
-- Navigation via Tabs
+- Works on Desktop and Mobile

 ## Technologies Used

-- HTML
-- CSS
-- Typescript
-- React
+- React 18
-- MUI
+- MUI 5
-- ES lint
+- ES Lint